No Time Like The Present

 For men in their twenties with no health issues, it’s not only that they don’t want to go, but that they don’t see the point.

-“I don’t see people in their early twenties and thirties getting yearly physicals, particularly men,” says Frederick Harold, DO, of St. Joseph’s/Candler’s Primary Care in Richmond Hill.
+“I don’t see people in their early twenties and thirties getting yearly physicals, particularly men,” says Frederick Harold, DO, of St. Joseph’s/Candler’s Primary Care on Eisenhower.
 “I see females more often, given that those are the primary childbearing years.”